canalyst-candas/canalyst-candas/README.md

 <b>Search KPI:</b>

-Candas is built to facilitate easy discovery of KPI names in our Modelverse.
-You can search guidance for key items, either filtered by a ticker / ticker list or just across the entire Modelverse.
+Candas is also built to facilitate easy discovery of KPI names in our Modelverse.

-Example:
+KPI Search Example:

 ```
 canalyst_search.search_time_series(ticker = "",